Flash Price Down 10% Over Last Week (FLASH)

-Flash (CURRENCY:FLASH) traded 4.3% higher against the US dollar during the 1 day period ending at 21:00 PM ET on March 7th.
-During the last seven days, Flash has traded down 10% against the US dollar.
-One Flash coin can currently be bought for about $0.0026 or 0.00000028 BTC on popular exchanges including CoinExchange, CryptoBridge and Cryptopia.
-Flash has a total market cap of $2.30 million and approximately $3.00 worth of Flash was traded on exchanges in the last day.
+Flash (CURRENCY:FLASH) traded 4.3% higher against the U.S. dollar during the 24-hour period ending at 18:00 PM ET on March 9th.
+One Flash coin can now be bought for $0.0026 or 0.00000028 BTC on popular cryptocurrency exchanges including Cryptopia, CoinExchange and CryptoBridge.
+Flash has a market capitalization of $2.30 million and approximately $3.00 worth of Flash was traded on exchanges in the last 24 hours.
+During the last seven days, Flash has traded down 10% against the U.S. dollar.

 - XRP (XRP) traded up 3.1% against the dollar and now trades at $0.24 or 0.00002638 BTC.